gaia-platform/gaia-docs/articles/getting-started-with-gaia.md

 Before you begin, make sure that you have the following prerequisites:

 - Ubuntu Linux 20.04
--   A machine that supports the x64 architecture.
+- A machine that supports the x64 or the arm64 architecture.

 The Gaia SDK installer installs the Gaia tools and Clang 10.